How Much Pressure Should a Well Pump Have?

 • If the gap between cut-in and cut-out pressure is too small, the pressure tank won’t fill all the way and you may run out of water.

 It’s best to adjust in small increments to get the water pressure you want.
 As long as you stick to a 20 psi differential, you’re free to try different pressure settings until you find one that feels just right.
-For example, if your well pressure switch is currently set at 30/50 psi but you’d like a little more pressure, adjusting it to 35/55 psi can deliver slightly higher water pressure without hurting your well pump system.
+For example, if your well pressure switch is currently set at 30/50 psi but you’d like a little more well water pressure, adjusting it to 35/55 psi can deliver slightly higher water pressure without hurting your well pump system.

-Remember To Adjust the Pressure Tank
+Remember to Adjust the Pressure Tank

 If you’ve decided to adjust your well pressure switch, it’s important to adjust your well pressure tank’s psi to match.
 Leaving the pressure tank at a psi that doesn’t align with the pressure switch may cause your home to be without water or lead to major issues and the need for a new well pressure tank.